 TempPercentUsage value.
 You should alert on a value that gives you enough time to remove messages or add disk space before

-TotalEnqueueCount tracks the number of messages sent to the broker.
-You can monitor this metric to understand the volume of messages emitted by your producers.
+TotalMessagesAdded track the number of messages sent to the broker.
+You can monitor these metrics to understand the volume of messages emitted by your producers.

 There’s no correct number of topics or queues for any given ActiveMQ deployment, but you probably have expectations about what’s right for your environment.
-This metric may help you troubleshoot any misbehavior like missing messages or producer errors, which could occur if a destination isn’t available as expected.
+You can monitor ActiveMQ Classic to see the count of your broker’s topics and queues, and you can see the total number of queues on an Artemis broker.
+These metrics may help you troubleshoot any misbehavior like missing messages or producer errors, which could occur if a destination isn’t available as expected.

 ActiveMQ runs within the JVM, so metrics that inform you of the health of the JVM can be critical in monitoring your messaging.
 In this section, we’ll look at some key JVM metrics.